AdamsMP92/NuMagSANS/README.md

 Department of Physics and Materials Science, [Nanomagnetism Group](https://nanomaglux.com) (Prof. Andreas Michels).

 This work was carried out within the scientific framework of the
-National Research Fund (FNR) projects AFR 15639149, CORE DeQuSky, and PRIDE MASSENA,
+[Luxembourg National Research Fund](https://www.fnr.lu) (FNR) projects AFR 15639149, CORE DeQuSky, and PRIDE MASSENA,
 which have contributed to the broader research environment of this study.

 We thank our colleagues for stimulating discussions and valuable scientific exchange: